1:1 Mentorship + Placement Support

 1:1 Placement Support Unlock

-Why this exists: When you become interview-ready, the whole process becomes easier — calls convert better, mock feedback is sharper, and you don’t burn time applying blindly.
+Why this exists: When you become interview-ready, the whole process becomes easier — calls convert better, mock feedback is sharper, and you do not burn time applying blindly.

 What You Get After Unlock

-Once you hit the readiness milestone, you unlock full 1:1 placement support — aligned to the real interview loops you’re entering.
+Once you hit the readiness milestone, you unlock full 1:1 placement support — with role-wise human guidance, mock loops, resume improvement, and AI-assisted preparation workflows where useful.

 Quick, role-wise resume edits so your profile matches the job you’re applying for — without rewriting everything from scratch.

-Referrals aren’t the whole game — but when they add real leverage, we help you use them the right way.
+Referrals are not the whole game — but when they add real leverage, we help you use them the right way with clean positioning.

 Mock interviews for real interview loops